Exploring the ultra-faint dwarf Bootes I using JWST and HST: Metallicity distribution and binaries: The Binary Map

-The binary fraction measured in Bo\"otes\,I is comparable to that typically observed in Galactic open clusters \citep{cordoni2023}, and in Magellanic Cloud clusters \citep{mohandasan2024}, and significantly higher than that found in most GCs \citep{milone2012, milone2016}.
+The binary fraction we measure in Bo\"otes\,I is consistent with the spectroscopic estimate of $\sim0.28$ reported by \cite{gennaro2018}.
+It is also similar to the values found in Leo II and in the inner region of Ursa Minor, which are $\sim0.30$ and $\sim0.33$, respectively \citep{spencer2017, qiu2025}.
+Moreover, the binary fraction of Bo\"otes\,I is comparable to that typically observed in Galactic open clusters \citep{cordoni2023}, and in Magellanic Cloud clusters \citep{mohandasan2024}, and significantly higher than that found in most GCs \citep{milone2012, milone2016}.
 This comparison is illustrated in the left and central panels of Fig.~\ref{fbin_mass}.
 The left panel shows the anticorrelation between the binary fraction in GCs \citep{milone2012, milone2016} and the mass of the host cluster \citep{Baumgardt2020}.
 Remarkably, when considering only the stellar mass \citep{jenkins2021}, Bo\"otes\,I exhibits a binary fraction similar to that of GCs with comparable masses.
 In contrast, when the dynamical mass \citep{martin2008} is adopted, Bo\"otes\,I deviates from the relation followed by the bulk of GCs.
-Noticeably, a large binary fraction is comparable to that typically observed in Galactic open clusters \citep{cordoni2023}, and in Magellanic Cloud clusters \citep{mohandasan2024}.

 For completeness, the middle panel of Fig.~\ref{fbin_mass} shows the relation between the binary fraction and the concentration parameter, defined as the ratio between the half-light radius and the tidal radius of the stellar system.
 The concentration parameter is often used to distinguish GCs from UFDs.
 We adopted GC structural parameters from the 2010 edition of the \citet{harris1996a} catalog, and those for Bo\"otes\,I from \citet{okamoto2012} and \citet{koposov2011}.
 As expected, Bo\"otes\,I exhibits a larger $r_{\rm h}/r_{\rm t}$ ratio than that typically observed in GCs.
 There is no clear evidence for a strong correlation between the concentration and the binary fraction, although stellar systems (both Bo\"otes\,I and GCs) with $r_{\rm h}/r_{\rm t} \gtrsim 0.15$ tend to have, on average, higher binary fractions than the remaining GCs.
 Nevertheless, the large scatter in binary fraction among systems with similar $r_{\rm h}/r_{\rm t}$ values prevents us from drawing firm conclusions about any relation between concentration and binary fraction.